 Sheri Moon Zombie (Charly), Jeff Daniel Phillips (Roscoe Pepper), Lawrence Hilton-Jacobs (Panda Thomas), Meg Foster (Venus Virgo), Kevin Jackson (Levon Wally), Richard Brake (Doom-Head), Malcolm McDowell (Father Murder), Pancho Moler (Sick-Head), Torsten Voges (Death-Head), E.G. Daily (Sex-Head), David Ury (Schizo-Head), Lew Temple (Psycho-Head), Esparanza America (Snoopy), Michael “Redbone” Alcott (Fat Randy), Jane Carr (Sister Serpent), Judy Geeson (Sister Dragon), Tracey Walter (Lucky Leo), Daniel Roebuck (Pastor Victor), Andrea Dora (Trixie), Ginger Lynn Allen (Cherry Bomb), Devin Sidell (Georgina)

-The other difference is that Rob Zombie creates more likeable protagonists than usual.
-Usually his sympathy is with the killers, which makes for films that celebrate cruelty and the sociopathic to an extent that I find unpalatable.
+The other difference is that Rob Zombie creates more likeable protagonists than he normally does.
+Usually his sympathies are with the killers, which makes for films that celebrate cruelty and the sociopathic to an extent that I find unpalatable.
 In House of 1000 Corpses, the victims were regarded as shallow and unlikeable such that seemed to be deserving of their fates.
 By contrast, Zombie seems to have softened and made the protagonists here more sympathetic.
 This is of course relative and the film requires you to cheer on what would almost certainly be portrayed as a group of scruffy, unshaven backwoods hillbillies in any other film.